broadinstitute/epi-wdl-workshop/README.md

 needs to be whitelisted by
 [Wintergreen team](mailto:wintergreen@broadinstitute.org)
-if you'd like to be able to access "production" data for Epigenomics from workflows in your project.
+if you'd like to be able to access "production" data for Epigenomics Program from workflows in your project.